-- Approximately 750 patients with mild-to-moderate Alzheimer's disease to be enrolled. - Patients to be randomized (1:1) to simufilam 100 mg or placebo twice daily. - Patients to be treated for 12 months. - The co-primary efficacy endpoints are ADAS-Cog121, a cognitive scale, and ADCS-ADL2, a functional scale; both are standard clinical tools in trials of Alzheimer's disease. - A secondary efficacy endpoint is iADRS3, a standard clinical tool in trials of Alzheimer's disease that combines cognitive and functional scores from ADAS-Cog & ADCS-ADL. - Other secondary endpoints include plasma biomarkers of disease and NPI4, a clinical tool that assesses the presence and severity of dementiarelated behavior.
+- ▶ Enrollment completed approximately 800 patients with mild-to-moderate Alzheimer's disease dementia. - ▶ Patients are randomized (1:1) to simufilam 100 mg or placebo twice daily. - ▶ Patients are treated for 12 months. - ▶ The co-primary efficacy endpoints are ADAS-Cog121, a cognitive scale, and ADCS-ADL2, a functional scale; both are standard clinical tools in trials of Alzheimer's disease. - ▶ A secondary efficacy endpoint is iADRS3, a standard clinical tool in trials of Alzheimer's disease that combines cognitive and functional scores from ADAS-Cog & ADCS-ADL. - ▶ Other secondary endpoints include plasma biomarkers of disease and NPI4, a clinical tool that assesses the presence and severity of dementia-related behavior.

-In November 2021, we announced initiation of a second Phase 3 study, called REFOCUS-ALZ, designed to evaluate the safety and efficacy of oral simufilam 100 mg and 50 mg over 76 weeks.
-This randomized, double-blind, placebo-controlled study plans to enroll approximately 1,000 patients with mild-to-moderate Alzheimer's disease.
+Our second Phase 3 study, called REFOCUS-ALZ, is designed to evaluate the safety and efficacy of oral simufilam 100 mg and 50 mg over 76 weeks.
 Details of the REFOCUS-ALZ Phase 3 study include:

-- Approximately 1,000 patients with mild-to-moderate Alzheimer's disease to be enrolled. - Patients to be randomized (1:1:1) to simufilam 100 mg, 50 mg, or placebo BID. - Patients to be treated for 76 weeks. - The co-primary efficacy endpoints are ADAS-Cog1, a cognitive scale, and ADCS-ADL2, a functional scale; both are widely used clinical tools in trials of Alzheimer's disease. - A secondary efficacy endpoint is iADRS3, a widely used clinical tool in trials of Alzheimer's disease that combines cognitive and functional scores from ADAS-Cog & ADCS-ADL. - Other secondary endpoints include CSF, plasma and imaging biomarkers of disease and NPI4, a clinical tool that assesses the presence and severity of dementia-related behavior.
+- ▶ Enrollment completed approximately 1,100 patients with mild-to-moderate Alzheimer's disease dementia. - ▶ Patients are randomized (1:1:1) to simufilam 100 mg, 50 mg, or placebo BID. - ▶ Patients are treated for 76 weeks. - ▶ The co-primary efficacy endpoints are ADAS-Cog121, a cognitive scale, and ADCS-ADL2, a functional scale; both are widely used clinical tools in trials of Alzheimer's disease. - ▶ A secondary efficacy endpoint is iADRS3, a widely used clinical tool in trials of Alzheimer's disease that combines cognitive and functional scores from ADAS-Cog & ADCS-ADL. - ▶ Other secondary endpoints include CSF, plasma and imaging biomarkers of disease and NPI4, a clinical tool that assesses the presence and severity of dementia-related behavior.

-$^{{\}it IADAS-Cog} = {\it The Alzheimer's Disease Assessment Scale-Cognitive Subscale, a measure of cognition}$
+1 ADAS-Cog = The Alzheimer's Disease Assessment Scale - Cognitive Subscale, a measure of cognition